preeve9534/pdjr-skplugin-devantech/README.md

 __signalk-devantech__ relies on a configuration file which:

 1. Identifies the control channel on which the plugin should listen for relay operating *commands*.

 2. Defines the devices the plugin is able to operate through a collection of *device definitions* which enumerate the physical characteristics of a device, its operating protocol and the commands necessary to operate it.

 3. Specifies the modules which the user wishes the plugin to operate through a collection of *module definitions* which identify the module device type, map a Signal K channel onto each device relay and name each channel for documentary and reporting purposes.

-The default configuration file includes an expandable set of device definitions for products in Devantech's USB, ESP, ETH and dS model ranges.
+The default configuration file includes an expandable set of device definitions for products in Devantech's USB, ETH and WImodel ranges.

 For each configured module, __signalk-devantech__ performs three distinct tasks: firstly, it builds a Signal K path for each module